vWernay/Feedget/README.md

 With this project, the user can send a Feedback from u app, he can report bugs, send ideas/suggestions and other...

 With this project, on Front-End, i learned more techniques in React + TypeScript, the use of TailwindCSS and some concepts of accessibility, using HeadlessUI.
+On back-End, i learned S.O.L.I.D principle, automated tests with Jest and how to persist information in the database with Prisma.

 ## 🧪 Technologies